charmoniumQ/charmonium.cache/README.rst

    space is partitioned across all memoized functions according to the heuristic.

-5. **Supports smart heuristics:** They can take into account time-to-recompute and storage-size in addition to recency, unlike naive `LRU`_.
+5. **Supports smart heuristics:** Motivated by academic literature, I use cache policies that can take into account time-to-recompute and storage-size in addition to recency, unlike `LRU`_.

 6. **Overhead aware:** The library measures the time saved versus overhead.
 It warns the user if the overhead of caching is not worth it.